1997

 The Age of Buffering: Video Streaming and Webcasts in 1997

-During 1997, video streaming came to web browsers through plug-ins like RealVideo, VDOLive and Microsoft's NetShow.
-David Bowie even attempted to 'cybercast' one of his concerts that year.
+During 1997, video streaming comes to web browsers through plug-ins like RealVideo, VDOLive and Microsoft's NetShow.
+David Bowie even attempts to 'cybercast' one of his concerts this year.

 -